-When a small car or a pickup truck pulls in front of a big rig or semi truck to move forward in traffic it makes one cringe.
-If the driver of the passenger car was aware of the increased stopping distance required to stop a commercial vehicle compared to a passenger car or pickup truck, they would never attempt that maneuver.
+When a small car or a pickup truck pulls in front of a big rig or semi-truck to move forward in traffic it makes one cringe.
+If the passenger car driver was aware of the increased stopping distance required to stop a commercial vehicle compared to a passenger car or pickup truck, they would never attempt that maneuver.

 One of the most important differences between a passenger car and a commercial truck is the stopping distance of the big truck.
-Tractor-trailers can require up to 40% more distance to stop than that of a typical passenger car.
-Add poor weather to the equation and the stopping distance difference can even be worse.
-Add bad brakes on a truck and the results can be terrible.
+Tractor-trailers can require up to 40% more distance to stop than that a typical passenger car.
+Add poor weather to the equation, and the stopping distance difference can even worsen.
+Add bad brakes on a truck, and the results can be terrible.

-Generally, at 60 miles an hour, an 18-wheeler can take up to 450 feet after the brakes are applied before the rig can come to complete stop.
-A loaded truck stops quicker than one that is empty, because the load provides extra traction to the tires.
+Generally, at 60 miles an hour, an 18-wheeler can take up to 450 feet after the brakes are applied before the rig can come to a complete stop.
+A loaded truck stops quicker than one that is empty because the load provides extra traction to the tires.

 The moral of the story here is that drivers should be extremely cautious of pulling in front of a tractor-trailer or allowing a big rig to follow them from the rear.
 A cautious driver will position their vehicle so they are not being followed closely by a semi truck.

 The good news is that most commercial truck drivers are very professional and safe in their driving.